ARM-software/arm-trusted-firmware/docs/porting-guide.md

 secondary CPU.
 A return value of zero indicates that the CPU is not the primary CPU, while a non-zero return value indicates that the CPU is the primary CPU.

+Note that for platforms that can't release secondary CPUs out of reset, only the primary CPU will execute the cold boot code.
+Therefore, there is no need to distinguish between primary and secondary CPUs and implementing this function is not required.

 ### Function : platform_mem_init() [mandatory]